dgroomes/vanilla-kafka/streams-zip-codes/README.md

 * DONE Get rid of the repartitioning.
 I only want a baseline benchmark of a single partition.
 Keep things simple.
 * DONE the state store using in Java using the Kafka Streams client.
 This is more convenient than the Bash script
 * DONE Get the Zip code data into the project
+* DONE Parse the ZIP area data input message JSON
 * Replace the copy/pasted word count stuff with zip code stuff
-* Parse the ZIP area data input message JSON
 * Aggregate into avg pop by cit

 ## Reference